fradinni/nodejs-statsd-mysql-backend/README.md

 }
 ```

-If we want to duplicate statsd counters datas into a new table called 'duplicate_counters_stats', we have to add new table name to counters tables list.
+If we want to duplicate statsd counters datas into a new table called 'duplicate_counters_stats', we have to add a new table name to counters tables list.

-Open stats config file and add tables configuration :
+Open statsd config file, go to the mysql section and add tables configuration :
 ```
 mysql: {
    host: "localhost",